MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-volumes.md

 ### Nested resiliency volumes

-Nested resiliency only applies to two-server clusters; you can't use nested resiliency if your cluster has three or more servers.
+Nested resiliency only applies to two-server clusters running Azure Stack HCI or Windows Server 2019; you can't use nested resiliency if your cluster has three or more servers, or if your cluster runs Windows Server 2016.
 Nested resiliency enables a two-server cluster to withstand multiple hardware failures at the same time without loss of storage availability, allowing users, apps, and virtual machines to continue to run without disruption.
 To learn more, see [Plan volumes: choosing the resiliency type](../concepts/plan-volumes.md#choosing-the-resiliency-type).

 #### Create nested storage tiers